It Must Be Love (Ty Herndon song)

-"It Must Be Love" is a song written by Craig Bickhardt and Jack Sundrud, and recorded by American country music singer Ty Herndon.
-It was released in August 1998 as the second single from his album Big Hopes.
-The song reached a peak of Number One on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts, becoming the third and final Number One of his career.
-It was also his highest entry on the Billboard Hot 100, peaking at number 38 on the chart.
+"It Must Be Love" is a song by American country music singer Ty Herndon, taken from his third studio album Big Hopes (1998).
+The song, penned by Craig Bickhardt and Jack Sundrud and produced by Doug Johnson, was released on July 27, 1998, as the second single from the album.
+Sons of the Desert is featured in the chorus of the song.

+This single became a success, becoming his third and final number one single on the US Hot Country Songs chart.

 Content

 The song, written by Craig Bickhardt and Jack Sundrud, features the narrator of how he finds himself acting uncharacteristically, unable to control his emotions, because he is in love.
 The chorus uses a question-and-answer format, with the group Sons of the Desert singing the questions, as the narrator's conscience, and Herndon, the narrator, performing the answers — until the last line, where they all sing together.
 The song is in the key of E major.

 Sundrud wrote the song while a member of the band Great Plains, and was working with Bickhardt for songs on what would become that band's second album Homeland.
 According to Sundrud, he wanted to write something that could be sung by all three of the band's vocalists; at the time, Bickhardt was in the process of selling his house and found himself having difficulty concentrating on songwriting until Sundrud engaged him in conversation.
 Great Plains ultimately did not record the song, thus allowing it to be available for Herndon.